Olive Garden Shrimp Scampi: The Ultimate Guide to This Classic Dish

 Shrimp in Olive Garden Shrimp Scampi

 Shrimp is the main attraction of Olive Garden’s shrimp scampi, offering a succulent and savory bite in every forkful.
-The restaurant typically uses medium-sized shrimp, which strike the perfect balance between tenderness and flavor.
+The restaurant typically uses medium-sized shrimp, which strikes the perfect balance between tenderness and flavor.
 These shrimp are carefully cleaned, deveined, and deshelled to ensure they’re both visually appealing and easy to eat.

 In terms of preparation, the shrimp are seasoned with a simple yet flavorful blend of salt, pepper, and sometimes a touch of garlic powder.
 They’re then sautéed in butter and olive oil, which locks in their moisture and gives them that irresistible golden exterior.
 This method not only enhances the natural sweetness of the shrimp but also creates a rich base for the sauce.